-- a.
+a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help] The proposal is served by 120th Avenue NE to the west; 124th Avenue NE to the east; and NE Spring Boulevard to the south.
-When the Sound Transit Light Rail Station opens in 2023, the site will also be accessed from the Spring BLVD Station.
-Freeway access includes SR-520 located north of the site and I-405 to the west.
-Primary access to the proposal will be by bicycle, light rail and vehicular access utilizing the parking garage under Parcel 7 just south of Spring BLVD. - b.
+Show on site plans, if any. [help] The proposal fronts NE 14th Terrace to the north; 122nd Avenue NE to the west; 123rd Avenue NE to the east and an existing pedestrian plaza on the parcel's south side.
+The GIX Building is situated to the immediate south of the plaza.
+Garage entrance to the building will be off of 122nd Avenue NE.

+Freeway access includes SR-520 to the north and I-405 to the west.

+b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop? [help]

-The proposal is directly adjacent to a bus transit stop along 120th Avenue c.
-How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? [help]

-NE.
-In addition, the site will be directly served by the Sound Transit Light Rail Station (Spring BLVD Station) once the station is complete in 2023.
+The proposal is adjacent to a bus transit stop along 124th Avenue NE.
+In addition, the site will be served by the Sound Transit Light Rail Station (Spring BLVD Station) once the station is complete in 2023.